stelais/cumlus/README.md

 # cumlus
 Calculation for cumLUS.

-Go to `sensitivity_equations.py`, which is the main function working right now.
+Go to `notebooks/GT for cumlus.ipynb`.
+The current calculations are there.